AdobeDocs/campaign-classic.en/help/delivery/using/understanding-quarantine-management.md

 The profiles whose email addresses or phone number are in quarantine are automatically excluded during message preparation (see [Identifying quarantined addresses for a delivery](#identifying-quarantined-addresses-for-a-delivery)).
 This will speed up deliveries, as the error rate has a significant effect on delivery speed.

 Some internet access providers automatically consider emails to be spam if the rate of invalid addresses is too high.
-Quarantine therefore allows you to avoid blacklisting by these providers.
+Quarantine therefore allows you to avoid being put on block list by these providers.

 Moreover, quarantines help reducing SMS sending costs by excluding erroneous phone numbers from deliveries.
 For more on best practices to secure and optimize your deliveries, refer to [this page](https://docs.campaign.adobe.com/doc/AC/getting_started/EN/deliveryBestPractices.html).

-### Quarantine vs blacklisting {#quarantine-vs-blacklisting}
+### Quarantine vs block list {#quarantine-vs-blacklisting}

 **Quarantine** applies only to an address, not the profile itself.
 It means that, if two profiles have the same email address, they will both be affected if the address is quarantined.

 Likewise, a profile whose email address is quarantined could update his profile and enter a new address, and could then be targeted by delivery actions again.

-**Blacklisting**, on the other hand, will result in the profile no longer being targeted by any delivery, for example after an unsubscription (opt-out).
+Being on the **block list**, on the other hand, will result in the profile no longer being targeted by any delivery, for example after an unsubscription (opt-out).

 >[!NOTE]
 >
->When a user replies to an SMS message with a keyword such as "STOP" in order to opt-out from SMS deliveries, his profile is not blacklisted like in the email opt-out process.
+>When a user replies to an SMS message with a keyword such as "STOP" in order to opt-out from SMS deliveries, his profile is not added to the block list like in the email opt-out process.
 The profile phone number is sent to quarantine, so that the user continues receiving email messages.

 ## Identifying quarantined addresses {#identifying-quarantined-addresses}